jimlhaugen/python-challenge/PyBank/README.md

 Fifthly, after all rows have been analyzed upon the completion of the row loop iterations, the value representative of the accumulative change of the profit/loss is identified as the profit/loss over the entire period and used to determine the change over the entire period (or total months).

-Lastly, the results of the analysis are printed to the terminal and exported as a text file
+Lastly, the results of the analysis are printed to the terminal and exported as a text file.